ironArray/Caterva2/README.md

 The goal is that subscribers/clients can access datasets on demand, and that publishers can share datasets without having to know who is going to use them.
 At the same time, data cached by a subscriber can be re-shared again by another publisher.
 This is useful for e.g. accessing remote datasets and share them in a local network, where other subscribers/clients can be present, allowing to save communications and storage resources in work groups.

 Overarching this is the broker, that provides the infrastructure allowing publishers and subscribers to communicate.
-Publishers and subscribers are clients of the broker, and they communicate with it using the PubSub messaging pattern.
+Publishers and subscribers are clients of the broker, and they communicate with it using the [Pub/Sub messaging pattern](https://en.wikipedia.org/wiki/Publish–subscribe_pattern).
 Also, every publisher exposes a REST interface that allows subscribers/clients to access the datasets.

 ## Components of Caterva